zzsusan/2022Spring_Projects/README.md

 2. Rat First: Our game will flip the piece near the Elephant and the Rat at last.

-	If the opponent(human player) has a rat, the computer will firstly find his chess to eat the opponen's rat in one move.
+	If the opponent(human player) has a rat, the computer will firstly find his chess to eat the opponent's rat in one move.
 Otherwise, the computer player will give priority to turning over the chess card next to the rat.

-	The return value will be True/False.
+	The return value is a Bool.
 True means the computer has used the rat_strategy to move/flip; False means the computer didn't use the rat_strategy

 ## Main Classes and Main Function
 ### Piece Class